mariadb-corporation/mariadb-columnstore-server/README.md

 ### Boost Libraries
 MariaDB Columnstore requires that the boost package of 1.53 or newer is installed for both building and executing

-For Centos 7 and Ubuntu 16 and other newer OS's, you can just install the boost packages via yum or apt-get.
+For CentOS 7 and Ubuntu 16 and other newer OS's, you can just install the boost packages via yum or apt-get.

+yum install boost-devel

+or

+apt-get install libboost-dev-all

-For Centos 6 OS's, you will need to install the boost source of 1.55 and build it to generate the required libraries.
+For CentOS 6, you will need to install the boost source of 1.55 and build it to generate the required libraries.
 So that means both the build and the install machines require this.

-yum install boost-devel

 NOTE: This means that the "Development Tools" group install be done prior to this.